Baquara/javaInterviewQuestions/README.md

 Spring Boot is a framework for building production-ready applications.
 It provides a number of features, including an embedded Tomcat server and auto-configuration.
 Spring Boot is designed to be used in conjunction with an application server, such as WildFly or Tomcat.

-## Java Access Modifiers

-Java has four access modifiers: public, protected, private, and default.

-Public members are accessible from anywhere.
-Protected members are accessible from within the same package, as well as from subclasses.
-Private members are only accessible from within the same class.
-Default members are only accessible from within the same package.

-## Abstract Classes

-An abstract class is a class that cannot be instantiated.
-Abstract classes can contain both abstract and concrete methods.
-Abstract classes must be subclassed in order to be used.

-Abstract classes are used to provide a common base class for a group of classes.
-They are also used to provide default implementations of methods that can be overridden by subclasses.

-## Interfaces

-An interface is a type that can be implemented by a class.
-Interfaces define a set of methods that must be implemented by any class that implements the interface.

-Interfaces are used to define a contract that must be followed by any class that implements the interface.
-They are also used to provide a level of abstraction between classes.

 ## Design Patterns